apache/iotdb/docs/Documentation/UserGuide/9-Tools-spark.md

 |    5 | null                          | null                     | null                       | null                          | false                    | null                       |
 |    6 | null                          | null                     | ccc                        | null                          | null                     | null                       |

-You can also use new table form which as follows: (You can see part 6 about how to use new form)
+You can also use narrow table form which as follows: (You can see part 6 about how to use narrow form)

 | time | device_name                   | status                   | hardware                   | temperature |
 |------|-------------------------------|--------------------------|----------------------------|-------------------------------|